 Fish and feast in Bermagui

-Bermagui is a pretty harbour town on the northern tip of the Sapphire Coast, sitting under the watchful eye of Mount Gulaga (also known as Mount Dromedary).
-It's a fishing hotspot, with the continental shelf being just 20 kilometres (12.4 miles) offshore, its closest point to the Australian mainland.
-Hop on a boat charter and throw in a line for big game, deep sea or reef fish.
-There are plenty of beautiful white sandy beaches around town perfect for swimming and surfing, or take a dip or snorkel in the Blue Pool, an idyllic natural rock pool.
-Head to Wallaga Lake, the largest lake in southern New South Wales, for swimming, boating, bushwalking and camping.
+Bermagui is a pretty harbour town on the northern tip of the Sapphire Coast.
+Hop on a boat charter and throw in a line for big game or reef fish.
+Take a dip or snorkel in the Blue Pool, an idyllic natural rock pool, before heading to Wallaga Lake for swimming, boating, bushwalking and camping.
 It has special significance for the local Yuin Aboriginal people.
 In the middle of the lake lies Merriman Island, named after Yuin elder King Merriman, and many Aboriginal middens and artefacts have been found around the lake.
 The island isn't accessible to the public but you can admire it from afar.
-Head to the Fishermans Wharf right on the harbour to try some of the fresh catch at Saltwater Cafe, or to Il Passagio for modern Italian.
+Head to the Fishermans Wharf right on the harbour for modern Italian at Il Passagio.